OOS-Team/Elastos.Trinity.DApps.DAppsStore/README.md

 # Trinity DApp Store

-This application is currently under test using dummy apps within the client and is not connected to dapp-store server
+To be updated - this application is currently under test